rvaldez1986/NYC_Taxi/README.md

 ### About

-My project proposal is a web page that aggregates the available information on NYC nightlife that exists in the web and that uses modern data visualization and machine learning techniques to provide the user (in this case a person or group planning his night out) with the exact information they require.
-This includes information on trending places by neighborhood (where people are actually going), an inhouse ranking of bars and nightclubs based on a weighted average of different ratings and rankings across the web, personalized suggestions using a recommender system, etc.
+My project proposal is a to construct an aggregator of the available NYC nightlife data and use machine learning to organize, summarize and provide useful, current and personalized insights on what New York City has to offer.
+The offered products include (data based, aggregated) rakings of what is trending and what is not, fact checkers for published rankings and personalized suggestions based on previous ratings.
+The data I am going to use for the project are ratings, rankings and mentions in social networks combined with location data.

-For this particular exercise we process the NYC Taxi data using Google Big Query and see if an exploratory analysis can help answer wich bars are trending based on pick-ups.
+In these particular exercise I analyzed 18 gigabytes of NYC Taxi trip record data stored in Google’s Big Query data warehouse and i evaluated how location data can translate into ratings for bars and how these ratings compare to the information that is already provided in the form of ratings.

 <h3><center>Using Geolocation Taxi Data</center></h3>

 <p style='text-align: justify;'>Geolocation data contains information of the location from an electronic device, stored in terms of its latitude and logitude.
-In this document we are going to work with geolocation taxi data and show how it can be used for a variety of pourposes different from what it was originally conceived for.</p>
+In this document I aM going to work with geolocation taxi data and show how it can be used for a variety of pourposes different from what it was originally conceived for.</p>

 <p style='text-align: justify;'>We are going to foccuss initially on data from New York City.
 We are going to display the data on a Google map using the JavaScript API.
 More information on how to retrieve this data can be found on <a href="https://console.cloud.google.com/marketplace/details/city-of-new-york/nyc-tlc-trips">NYC TLC Trips</a>.
 Information on how to use Google's API for customizing maps and diplaying them can be found on: <a href="https://developers.google.com/maps/documentation/javascript/tutorial">Google API</a> </p>